onosproject/onos-config/docs/modelplugin.md

 ## modelmain.go definitions
-> Examples of these definitions are given in [ModelGenerator.sh](../modelplugins/ModelGenerator.sh)
+Examples of these definitions are given in the `*.env` files in the modelplugins folder.

 ### modeltype
 This should be a name that defines the type of device, but should not include